 (a) All of the losses, debts, obligations and liabilities of the Company, of every kind and nature, will be solely the losses, debts, obligations and liabilities of the Company and no Member or Manager will be obligated personally for any such loss, debt, obligation or liability solely by reason of being a Member or acting as a Manager.
 In the event that any such liability is imposed, the liability of any Member for the losses, debts, and obligations of the Company will be limited to such Member’s capital contributions.
 Except as provided in §3.02(e), no Member, in his, her, or its capacity as a Member (or, if applicable, as a Manager) will have any liability to restore any negative balance in his, her, or its Capital Account, and (ii) the failure of the Company to observe any formalities or requirements relating to the exercise of its powers or the management of its business or affairs under this Agreement or the Act will not be grounds for imposing personal liability on any Member or Manager for liabilities of the Company.

 (b) The provisions of this Agreement will not be for the benefit of any creditor, including, without limitation, judgment creditors, of any Member to whom such Member owes any debts, liabilities or obligations, or who otherwise has or maintains it has any claim or cause of action.
-No such creditor will obtain any rights under this Agreement, including, without limitation, any rights to a Members Percentage Interest, return of capital or other contribution, rights of Consent, partition, or any other rights, privileges, or property.
+No such creditor will obtain any rights under this Agreement, including, without limitation, any rights to a Member’s Percentage Interest, return of capital or other contribution, rights of Consent, partition, or any other rights, privileges, or property.
 No such creditor will, by reason of this Agreement, make any claim in respect of any debt, liability, obligation, or otherwise, against the Company or any Member.

 2.11 Notices of Default.
 No Member or Manager will be obliged to give notice of an existing or potential default of any obligation of the Company to any of the Members, nor will any Member or Manager be obligated to make any capital contributions or loan to the Company or otherwise supply or make available any funds to the Company, even if the failure to do so would result in a default of any of the Company's obligations or the loss or termination of all or any part of the Company's assets or business.

 2.12 Certificates of Membership.
-The Manager may, but is not required to, evidence the Members Percentage Interests by a certificate issued by the Company.
+The Manager may, but is not required to, evidence the Members’ Percentage Interests by a certificate issued by the Company.

 ARTICLE III